Free shipping in Germany over 75

 How to prepare broccoli sprouts

-You can then incorporate them into your diet in a variety of ways, depending on your personal preferences.
+You can then incorporate them into your diet in various ways, depending on your personal preferences:

 • You can use them raw as an ingredient in salads, sandwiches or smoothies .

-• Briefly steamed or fried, they make a great part of a main dish .
-Please note, however, that you only heat them briefly so as not to reduce the sulforaphane content too much.
+• Briefly steamed or fried, they make a great component of a main dish.
+Please note, however, that they should only be heated briefly to preserve their nutrients.

 Conclusion